willjgriff/solidity-playground/Upgradable/README.md

 Methods to enable upgrading of contracts

+### ByzantiumUpgradable
+Set of contracts enabling upgradability post the Byzantium HF.
+Based largely on the structure of the EtherRouter but whihc uses the new Assembly opcodes `returndatacopy` and `returndatasize` to remove the need for the EtherRouter's Resolver.

 ### EtherRouter
 Project experimenting with the <a href="https://github.com/ownage-ltd/ether-router">EtherRouter</a> package for creating upgradable contracts.
 Has very basic tests experimenting with upgrading a basic contract's functions with static and dynamic return types.
 Has helped me to fully understand the infamous delegate call and how storage is managed.